Comprehensive Divorce Attorney in Franklin County

 A judgment will be entered if the judge approves, making the divorce and dissolution an official court order.

-How Can You End a Marriage in Ohio?
+Exploring Ways to End a Marriage in Ohio

 During a divorce, a judge will make a judgment that declares that the marriage is over if it finds that specific grounds for divorce exist.